kv-orm/core/README.md

 ## Columns

 Using the `@Column()` decorator on an Entity property is how you mark it as a savable property.
 You must `await` their value.
-This is because it might need to query the datastore, if it doesn't have the value in memory.
+This is because it might need to asynchronously query the datastore, if it doesn't have the value in memory.

 Like with Entities, you can optionally pass in a `key` to the decorator.